GuylianGilsing/PHPValidation/README.md

     - `maxCount` field validator for arrays
     - `email` field validator for strings
     - `isNumeric` field validator for strings, floats, and integers
+    - `isInt` field validator for strings and integers
+    - `isFloat` field validator for for strings, floats, and integers

 ## Installation
 ```bash